A Transfer Attack to Image Watermarks: Introduction

-We theoretically analyze the transferability of our transfer attack.
-Specifically, we formally quantify the correlation between the target and surrogate watermarking models.
-Based on such quantified correlation, we derive the probability that the watermark decoded by the target watermarking model from the watermarked image is flipped after adding the perturbation found by our transfer attack to it.
-Moreover, based on this probability, we further derive both an upper bound and a lower bound for the probability that the watermark decoded by the target watermarking model from the perturbed image matches with the ground-truth watermark in the watermarked image.
-Such upper and lower bounds quantify the transferability of our attack.
+We theoretically analyze the transferability of our attack.
+First, we quantify the correlation between the target and surrogate watermarking models.
+Using this correlation, we derive the probability that the target model's decoded watermark is flipped after adding our perturbation.
+From this, we further derive upper and lower bounds for the probability that the decoded watermark matches the ground truth.
+These bounds quantify the transferability of our attack.

-We empirically evaluate our transfer attack on image datasets generated by two GenAI models, i.e., Stable Diffusion and Midjourney.
-We use HiDDeN~\cite{HiDDeN}, which is the state-of-art image watermarking method.
-Our results show that, with dozens of surrogate watermarking models, our attack successfully evades a watermark-based detector while maintaining image quality, even if the surrogate watermarking models use different neural network architectures and watermark lengths from the target one, and are trained using datasets with different distributions.
-Moreover, our attack substantially outperforms existing transfer attacks~\cite{Evading-Watermark, an2024benchmarking}.
-Our results invalidate the prior beliefs that image watermarks are robust in the no-box setting.
+We empirically evaluate our transfer attack on image datasets from Stable Diffusion and Midjourney, using multiple watermarking methods~\citep{HiDDeN,2019stegastamp, fernandez2023stable, jiang2024certifiably}.
+Our attack, using dozens of surrogate models, successfully evades watermark detectors while maintaining image quality (see examples in Figure~\ref{fig-comp}).
+This holds even when surrogate models differ from the target in algorithms, architectures, watermark lengths, and training datasets.
+Our attack also outperforms common post-processing, existing transfer attacks~\citep{Evading-Watermark, an2024benchmarking}, and the state-of-the-art purification method~\citep{nie2022DiffPure}, showing that existing image watermarks are broken even in the no-box setting.
+We note that the effectiveness of our attack to a completely new target watermarking method is unclear, which we discuss in Section~\ref{discussion}.

-To summarize, our contributions are as follows: \begin{itemize} \item We propose a new transfer attack based on multiple surrogate watermarking models to watermark-based AI-generated image detector.
+To summarize, our contributions are as follows: \begin{itemize} \itemsep{1mm} \item We propose a transfer attack based on multiple surrogate watermarking models to watermark-based AI-generated image detector.

 \item We theoretically analyze the effectiveness of our attack.